Mel Tucker: Sexual harassment accusation and firing

 On September 10, 2023, USA Today published a story detailing alleged sexual harassment by Tucker of Brenda Tracy.
 Tracy, a rape survivor and anti-sexual violence advocate, had visited Michigan State's campus several times to speak with the team.
 Tracy alleged a pattern of inappropriate behavior, culminating in Tucker masturbating during a phone call.
 The incident is alleged to have occurred in April 2022.
-Tucker characterized the phone sex as consensual.
+Tucker characterized his behavior as consensual.
 Michigan State suspended Tucker without pay later that day, with Harlon Barnett taking over as interim head coach.
 On September 18, the university announced it had begun the process of terminating Tucker for cause as a result of the allegations, while allowing an ongoing university investigation to continue.
 In a letter from his attorneys, Tucker disputed the allegations.
 Tucker was officially fired by Michigan State on September 27, 2023.
 On July 31, 2024, he filed a wrongful termination and defamation lawsuit against the university.